 Want to stay away from the world of black hat SEO but don’t necessarily want to wait around for all of your links to come in organically?
 Guest posting just might be for you.
 A guest post is an article or blog post that you write and display on someone else’s website.
 Commonly, the owner of the website will allow you to place a link or two in the content that heads back to your site.
 This allows you to build a new link overnight, and this technique can be repeated over and over across the web.

 If this sounds too good to be true, you need to understand that it’s easier said than done.
 Guest posts are added to the web every single day, but they can be hard to come by.
-Keep these tips in mind if you decide to pursue guest posting to gain some quality links.
+Keep these tips in mind if you decide to pursue guest posting to gain some quality links from potential high authority sites.

 Find the right sites.
 Perhaps the hardest part of this process is finding the right sites to target for your outreach efforts.
-Direct competitors aren’t going to want to provide you with a link, so they are out.
-Also, huge websites with tons of traffic probably aren’t accepting guest post pitches.
+Direct competitors aren’t going to want to provide you with a link, so they are out of the question.
+Also, huge websites with tons of traffic probably aren’t accepting guest post pitches either.
 Think about markets that are related to yours but not direct competitors and reach out to sites in that area regarding guest posting opportunities.
+The research can be time consuming, but the payoff can be well worth the effort.

 Deliver great work.
 This one is non-negotiable.
 Anything you expect to be posted on another website should be at least up to the level that you would require for your own site.
-The writing needs to be good – if you can’t produce an acceptable level of writing by yourself, consider hiring a professional writer to do the job.
+The writing needs to be good and free of outdated resources– if you can’t produce an acceptable level of writing by yourself, consider hiring a professional writer to do the job.
 Delivering an error-filled, hard-to-read piece is a sure way to have your pitch turned down in the end.

 It’s always smart to keep the big picture in mind when marketing your business.
 Put some effort into collecting links by creating great content and perhaps through blog posting.
 But also do the other things you need to do to rank your site, such as working hard on keyword research and mastering on-page SEO.
 It’s a well-rounded, diversified strategy that tends to come out on top in the end.